zenjabba/ubuntu-firewall/README.md

 - Make sure to change the default SSH port if needed.
 - Consider adding rules for any additional services you need to allow through the firewall.
 - The script disables systemd-resolved to prevent DNS conflicts.
+- fail2ban is configured to protect against SSH brute force attacks on the WAN interface.

 ## Troubleshooting